Tom Adnan-Smith

 Profile

-I am a second year PhD student in the School of Sociology and Social Policy.
-I began my academic journey at Durham University studying towards a BA in Criminology.
-I came to be particularly interested in themes of power, marginalisation, and inequality during this time.
+I am a third year PhD student in the School of Sociology and Social Policy.
+I graduated from Durham University with a first-class BA (Hons) degree in Criminology in 2014.
+My undergraduate studies first sparked my interest in themes of inequality, marginalisation, and power.

-After completing my undergraduate studies, I worked as a secondary school teacher until 2020.
-I predominantly taught social science disciplines to secondary school students aged 14-19.
-Teaching students in my hometown of Stevenage furthered my interests in inequalities within the education system, especially in relation to social mobility and academic achievement.
+Following my graduation, I worked as a secondary school teacher until 2020.
+I taught various social science disciplines to secondary school students aged 14-19.
+I was passionate about teaching to students in my hometown of Stevenage, and spurred on by my interests in equality and mobility.

-During my postgraduate studies, I successfully secured a position to undertake research on a collaborative studentship award at the University of Leeds.
-The project title is ‘The Changing Attitudes and Social Outcomes of Deep Poverty in the UK.’
-The collaborative partner for this award is the Department for Work and Pensions.
+The skills and experiences gained during my masters degree enabled me to successfully secure a collaborative studentship award at the University of Leeds.
+My PhD thesis is title ‘The Changing Dynamics and Social Outcomes of Deep Poverty in the UK’ which is funded by the ESRC and in collaboration with the Department for Work and Pensions (DWP).

 Research interests